ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3562j-c/OK3562J-C_Linux5_10_198_User_Compilation_Manual.md

 ![](https://cdn.nlark.com/yuque/0/2024/png/45781369/1720169300116-b1714f26-bb47-4caf-9cc4-1eee167c5d18.png)

-Modify the installation location to the partition where you want to install the software on your computer, then click '"Next".
+Modify the installation location to the partition where you want to install the software on your computer, then click "Next".

 ![](https://cdn.nlark.com/yuque/0/2024/png/45781369/1720169300391-9f8d9ab4-de5b-47d0-ad38-1174177cefb9.png)